8.13 Guidance on Children who present with Harmful Sexual Behaviours

 • Sexually abusive, where there is an element of manipulation, force or coercion or where the subject of the behaviour is unable to give informed consent, or

-Children’s sexual behaviour should be thought about as being on a continuum, ranging from healthy, through problematic, to abusive.
+Children’s sexual behaviour should be thought about as being on a continuum, ranging from healthy to violent.
+Read more about Hackett’s continuum https://www.icmec.org/wp-content/uploads/2019/07/Hackett-Continuum-of-Harmful-Behavior-Excerpted.pdf

-Defining what behaviours fit where on the continuum can be a difficult task and should be thought about within the context of the behaviour itself and the developmental situation of the child.
-A particular behaviour in one circumstance could be harmful whilst in another it may not.
+Defining what behaviours fit where on the continuum can be a difficult task and should be thought about within the context of the child's behaviour itself and the child's developmental situation.
+A particular behaviour in one circumstance could be harmful, whilst in another, it may not.

 Some suggestions about features of behaviour are given below as prompts.